Melissamij/nomade-dreamer-blog/_drafts/canggu-berawa-guide-bali.md

   title: Max 70 characters
   social_image: landscape 1200 x 600px
 ---
 How is Canggu ?
-A question I got many times now...
+A question I got many times now…

 This article is to give you an idea of the area, for stays and food check related articles or Instagram guides.&nbsp;